felipap/bdbook/README.md

 ### Q: It's not working on some profiles.

 Bulldog Book works by looking up the name on a profile page names of students.
+If a student's first and last name don't match up accross Yale Directory and Facebook, we probably won't be able to find the person.

 ### Q: It's not working on ANY profile.